thewchan/uxf/README.md

 If you choose to use imports we recommed that UXF files intended for import _either_ contain a single _ttype_ definition _or_ two or more imports.

-We recommend avoiding imports and using stand-alone `.uxf` files.
+We recommend avoiding imports and using stand-alone `.uxf` files wherever possible.
 Some UXF processors can do UXF to UXF conversions that will replace imports with (actually used) _ttype_ definitions.

 ## BNF